 “The jury worked extremely hard and took its time to consider all of the evidence.” said Ted Stevenson, lead attorney for Ericsson.
 “We are grateful for the jury’s effort.”

-Along with Mr. Stevenson, the McKool Smith team included Principals Nicholas Mathews, Sam Baxter, Frank Vecella, Blake Bailey, Kevin Burgess, Warren Lipschitz, and Associates Christine Woodin, Erik Fountain, Kevin Hess, Jonathan Powers, Chelsea Priest, Marcus Rabinowitz, and Charles Fowler.
+Along with Mr. Stevenson, the McKool Smith team included Principals Nicholas Mathews, Sam Baxter, Frank Vecella, Blake Bailey, Warren Lipschitz, and Associates Christine Woodin, Erik Fountain, Kevin Hess, Jonathan Powers, Chelsea Priest, Marcus Rabinowitz, and Charles Fowler.

 The case is HTC Corporation et al. v.
 Telefonaktiebolaget LM Ericsson et al., case number 6:18-cv-00243-JRG, in the United States Court for the Eastern District of Texas in Tyler.